Fine (penalty): General information

 Before 1 September 1990, all traffic violations were punished via the criminal law.
 The suspects were first offered a sort of plea bargain.
 This mostly contains a fine.
-If the suspect didn't pay the fine of this plea bargain, the public prosecutor had to open a criminal case, otherwise he wasn't authorized to collect the fine through force.
+If the suspect didn't pay the fine of this plea bargain, the public prosecutor had to open a criminal case.
+Otherwise, he wasn't authorized to collect the penalty through force.
 The case had to be withdrawn when the capacity of the courts or the prosecutor's office didn't allow the start of a criminal case for a traffic violation.
 This was the case very often.
-This situation led to a negative spiral, because traffic offenders hoped and expected their case to be withdrawn, and didn't pay the plea bargain fine.
-This led to a growing pressure on the capacity of the courts, which causes more sepots (decisions not to prosecute).
+This situation led to a negative spiral because traffic offenders hoped and expected their case to be withdrawn and not pay the plea bargain fine.
+This led to growing pressure on the capacity of the courts, which caused more sepots (decisions not to prosecute).
 This encouraged more offenders not to pay, etc.

-In order to stop this spiral, the secretary general of the justice department (at that time), Dr. Albert Mulder, designed a new system of law enforcement.
+To stop this spiral, the secretary general of the justice department (at that time), Dr. Albert Mulder, designed a new law enforcement system.
 Under this new system, the government acquired the right of summary foreclosure.
-The summary foreclosure means that the CJIB can execute the fine directly, unless the fined subject goes to appeal.
+The summary foreclosure means that the CJIB can execute the fine directly unless the fined subject goes to appeal.

-The system regarding frequently committed traffic violations is regulated by Administrative Enforcement of traffic Rules Act (Dutch: Wet administratiefrechtelijke handhaving verkeersvoorschriften (WAHV)).
-According to the WAHV the maximum sum of the administrative fine is the same as the maximum amount of the first category (Art.
+The Administrative Enforcement of Traffic Rules Act (Dutch: Wet administratiefrechtelijke handhaving verkeersvoorschriften (WAHV)) regulates the system regarding frequently committed traffic violations.
+According to the WAHV, the maximum sum of the administrative fine is the same as the maximum amount of the first category (Art.
 2 section 3 WvSr Criminal Code).
 The exact fine per violation is determined by an annex of the WAHV.
 In addition to the fine, the fined subject will also have to pay €9 administration costs as well.
 The amount of the administration costs will also be determined by the minister.